karkman/physalia_metagenomics/installations/README.md

 make
 ```

-Check dependencies and if everythin is OK, run hybrid assembly on the test data
+Check dependencies and if everything is OK, run hybrid assembly on the test data
 ```
 perl OPERA-MS.pl check-dependency
 ```